osquery/foundation/docs/office-hours/20200414_meeting_notes.md

 ## Foundation Update (DUNS Number, codesigning certs)

-seph has been working through getting code signing moved from Facebook to osquery.
+Seph has been working through getting code signing moved from Facebook to osquery.
 One of the things needed for an organizational Apple Developer Account is a DUNS number.
 Last week we finally got one.